briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

         4. _(D)_ The loss of value to tangible or intangible property that was damaged as a result of the criminal conduct.

-    2. _(2)_ “Caller” means the person described in subsection (a) hereof who makes or causes to be made a telecommunication or who permits a telecommunication to be made from a telecommunications device under that person’s control.
+    2. _(2)_ "Caller" means the person described in subsection (a) hereof who makes or causes to be made a telecommunication or who permits a telecommunication to be made from a telecommunications device under that person's control.

-    3. _(3)_ “Telecommunication” and “telecommunications device” have the same meanings as in Ohio R.C.
+    3. _(3)_ "Telecommunication" and "telecommunications device" have the same meanings as in Ohio R.C.
 2913.01.

-    4. _(4)_ “Sexual activity” has the same meaning as in Ohio R.C.
+    4. _(4)_ "Sexual activity" has the same meaning as in Ohio R.C.
 2907.01.

-    5. _(5)_ “Family or household member” means any of the following:
+    5. _(5)_ "Family or household member" means any of the following:

         1. _(A)_ Any of the following who is residing or has resided with the recipient of the telecommunication against whom the act prohibited in